fjdurlop/juegoMario/README.md

   + mushroom Super Mario
   + Colision entre ello

-  starmario => minimario or super mario supermario => only from minimario
+  starmario => from minimario or super mario supermario => only from minimario

   minimario => mushroom or star